object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 syntax is the set of rules which defines which expressions are well-formed.
 Notice that the earlier lines of a syntax error appear somewhat different to those of the previous exception.
-Almost all exceptions occur because the interpreter attempts to evaluate a statement or expression and encounters a problem.
+Almost all exceptions occur because the :term:`Python interpreter` attempts to evaluate a statement or expression and encounters a problem.
 Syntax errors are a special case: when a syntax error occurs, the interpreter can't even get as far as attempting to evaluate because the sequence of